-Build to Think: A Roadmap for Helping Employees Get Un-Stuck
+Build to Think: A Roadmap for Helping Individuals and Teams Get Unstuck

 Give an employee a plan, and they will build.
 Teach an employee to build, and they will think.

-It is generally accepted in education that nearly two-thirds of all students are visual learners, meaning they process, retain, and draw conclusions from information best when it is presented visually.
-Yet, at the end of our formal education, most visual learning and communication opportunities disappear.
+For some reason, at the end of our formal education, most visual learning and communication opportunities disappear.
 Business plans, reports, lists, meeting notes, and emails are the most common means of communication, instead of sharing ideas with graphics, story illustrations, and 3D models.
-The phrase “death by powerpoint” speaks to this – poking fun at the common practice of writing full dissertations in a tool that was meant to serve as a visual communication aid in the first place.
+That’s why “death by powerpoint” is a thing.

-We often hear from our corporate partners’ desire to empower employees to solve complex problems and contribute to company strategy.
-But complex business problems aren’t linear and often can’t be boiled down into an “if this then that” persuasive essay.
-They are made up of interconnected parts, irrational office politics, and even employee capabilities yet to be discovered.
+At Ei, we often hear our workplace partners’ desire to empower employees to solve complex problems and contribute to company strategy.
+But complex business problems aren’t linear and can’t be boiled down into an “if this then that” persuasive essay.
+They are made up of interconnected parts, irrational office politics, and undiscovered employee capabilities.
 At the same time, one person’s understanding of a problem can be entirely different from the colleague sitting next to them.
 David Sibbet, a visualization expert, famously argues that if you want everyone to have a shared mental understanding of a problem or its solution, the best way to do achieve it is with an image.
 In their book Draw Your Big Idea, Nora Herting and Heather Willems also note that visual communication “stimulates cross-cognitive brain function” by calling on various tools and skills such as memory, creativity, spatial analysis, and symbolism all at the same time.

 Here at Ei, we believe in life-long learning.
 To (re)build visual thinking and communication skills among employees and teams, we developed a simple tool called “Build to Think.”
 This tool guides employees feeling “stuck” in a problem to a possible solution in a tangible and visual way.